kervi/kervi/README.md

 * Integrated camera handling (Raspberry PI camera at the moment)
 * Easy dahsboard setup.
 * Dashboard UI is responsive and scales from mobile phones to desktop.
-* Multi process oriented by spreading over more than one core
+* Multi process oriented by spreading over more than one core.
+* No need for knowing anything about web tecknologies dashboard layout and settings are done in python.

 Install Kervi via pip:
 ```